 An x-ray revealed I’d fractured the top of my tibia bone: a tibea plateau fracture.
 I didn’t realise it at the time, but it was a nasty break.

 My Japanese lesson

-From that moment, my world temporarily un-hinged and my journey for the next four days in Japan, was not the journey I had imagined or planned for.
+From that moment, my world temporarily un-hinged and my journey for the next four days in Japan was not the journey I had imagined or planned for.

 There is a time and a place for adventure.
 But this was one instance I wished I had stayed within my comfort zone!

-I’ve posted what I’ve learnt from my injury journey on my lifestyle blog.
+I’ve posted what I’ve learned from my injury journey on my lifestyle blog.
 To read Seen better days follow this link and scroll past PART ONE: Japan (the above story) to PART TWO: Back Home.

 I also wrote about my experience for Australia’s WellBeing magazine